pyotrli/frontify_api_example/readme/RemoveAssetTags.md

 From the base directory of this repository, run `python examples/python/add_frontify_tags.py`

-This will add the tags specified on line 22 to the specified asset.
+This will remove the tags specified on line 22 to the specified asset.

 ## Code
 - [remove_frontify_tags.py](/examples/python/remove_frontify_tags.py)